/K%C3%BCnstler%2Ainnen-Residenz/Sujet_Digital%20Saloon_24_25.png)

 Maya Chami is a graphic designer and digital artist based in Beirut.
 She is involved in broader cultural work including animating for the stage, organizing art exhibitions and auctions and managing art books from content to publishing.

+Her work springs from interpersonal narratives employing theory leading to practice.
 Maya holds a BS in Graphic Design from Lebanese American University and a MA in Visual Arts (Digital Arts) from Camberwell College of Arts, University of Arts London.

 Curator + Art Historian